House on Haunted Hill: Plot

-Hearing a scream, Lance and David find Annabelle's corpse, suspended to suggest that she hanged herself.
+Hearing a scream, Lance and David find Annabelle's corpse, suspended to suggest that she had hanged herself.
 However, the absence of a perch immediately arouses suspicions of murder.
 Nora confronts Lance and tells him that an unseen assailant strangled her and left her for dead.
 In light of Annabelle's warnings, they both suspect Frederick.
 He tells her to remain out of sight so that her attacker will still think that she is dead.
 Lance and David propose that everyone stay in their rooms and shoot anyone who enters to survive the night.
 Thus the innocents will have no reason to leave their rooms and the killer must stay put or admit guilt.

 Nora is chased from her room into the basement by Annabelle's ghost.
 Aroused by the ghostly sounds, David concludes that the killer is about and proposes that he and Frederick split up to search the house.
 Lance uncovers a secret room at the end of the second-floor hall, but the door shuts behind him once he enters, trapping him.
 David instead meets with Annabelle, who faked her death using a hanging harness and sedatives.
 Secretly lovers, the two of them have orchestrated the various mishaps to manipulate Nora into killing Frederick.
 Nora, seeing Frederick enter the basement with a gun in his hand, shoots him.
 After she flees, David slips in to dispose of Frederick's body in the vat of acid, and the lights go out.

 Annabelle walks to the basement to confirm that her husband is dead.
 A skeleton rises from the acid, accuses her in Frederick's voice, and shoves her into the vat.
 Frederick emerges from the shadows, holding the puppeteer control unit that he used to manipulate the skeleton and revealing that he had known their plot all along.

 After Nora, Watson, and Ruth release Lance from the secret room, Nora admits that she shot Frederick.
 When they arrive in the cellar, Frederick explains that he loaded her gun with blanks, that his wife and David plotted to kill him, and that they both died in the vat of acid.
 He says that he is ready for justice to decide if he is innocent or guilty.
 Watson remains convinced that the house is haunted, with David and Annabelle now added to its ranks of ghosts, and that he will be the next victim.